DemonHa/p5-animation/README.md

 import p5;
 import animation, { ease } from "p5-animation";

-// Define your animation properties const { play, inProgress, progress } = animation({
+// Define general animation properties const { play, inProgress, progress } = animation({
-  // define an animation function
+  // Choose an easing function for animation
-  // check out `Animation functions` section
+  // Refer to the `Animation functions` section for details
   animation: ease,
-  // animation duration in ms
+  // Set the duration of the animation in milliseconds
   duration: 1000,
 });